appfeel/tappx-phonegap/README.md

         tappxShare:           1                                          // Do not use lower tappxShare ratio if you have set publixherId to "NONE"
       });

-      // Start showing banners (atomatic when autoShowBanner is set to true) admob.createBannerView();
+      // Start showing banners (will show atomatically as autoShowBanner is set to true by default) admob.createBannerView();

-      // Request interstitial (will present automatically when autoShowInterstitial is set to true) admob.requestInterstitial();
+      // Request interstitial (will present automatically as autoShowInterstitial is set to true by default) admob.requestInterstitial();
     }